plokiuopki/MyTrip/README.md

 -Im signing off for the day.
 MAKE SURE TO DOWNLOAD the new code I just added so that we don’t lose anything, as you are making your updates over the weekend.

 google doc: https://docs.google.com/document/d/1xbd9MWz4UFTqlmFnRALuk5Rsp4bRLO1K/edit

+I have added more things to the hotel choices and one more excursion item per destination.
+I have also added distances and review ratings.
+You can also check google doc to see what I've done.
+I also uploaded my codes to MyTrip2 branch.

+Let me know what you think and you would like me to do on Sunday if you have a chance to look at it.